DJC Names Sarah Oaks 2020 Phenom

 Oregon City Middle School students also participated in the design phase and were able to share their own needs and goals, as well as their anxieties and concerns.
 “Involving the kids was a crucial decision and instrumental to the overall design,” Stephen said.
 For example, “we learned how important a connection to the outside and nature is to their positive school experience.”
 The newly renovated school will include ample natural light and connections to the outdoors.

-The team at DAY CPM is also overseeing the procurement of all the furniture, fixtures and equipment for both schools, based on the architect’s specs and a “furniture fair” the team held to get feedback from teachers and students.
+The owner’s representative team is also overseeing the procurement of all the furniture, fixtures and equipment for both schools, based on the architect’s specs and a “furniture fair” the team held to get feedback from teachers and students.
 As Stephen points out, “the district is really making an effort to support the teachers and help them be successful in the new schools.”
 To that end, a life-size, 3-D mock-up of a learning neighborhood was built in the old high school gym.
 The furniture fair was held in the model neighborhood, where teachers and students were able to try out the furniture and also become more accustomed to the new classroom setting.

 Both schools are projected to be completed in time for the fall of 2021, and teachers will be able to move into their new classrooms in August 2021.
 They will have a full month to get set-up, acclimate to the new space, and learn how to function and teach in the new classrooms.